Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Perfect if you want to visit this museum without having to waste time at the ticket office and enjoy the guided tour that is included in the price.

-With this low-cost option, in which you only pay a little extra for preferential access to the Whitney Museum, you'll see unique works of art without having to wait in the long lines that form every day.
+With this option to visit the Whitney Museum so economically, in which you only pay a little more to have your preferential access, you will see unique works of art without having to wait in the very long queues that form daily.
 Believe me, this can be exhausting.
-Besides, we already know that "time is money and when traveling even more so!"
+Besides, we already know that "time is money, and when traveling, even more so!"

-With preferred admission you will have the opportunity and enough time to discover the most comprehensive collection of American art ever.
+With priority access, you will have the opportunity and time to discover the most complete collection of American art ever.
 A fact: this museum places special emphasis on works by living artists, which proves that the premise that "any time in the past was better" is not always true.

 What does priority admission include?